fi3ework/vite-plugin-checker/README.md

 ## Features

-- ⚡️ Speeds up TypeScript, VLS, etc. checkers by running in worker thread in serve mode
+- ⚡️ Speeds up TypeScript, vue-tsc, ESLint, etc. checks by running in worker thread in serve mode
 - 🍀 Works good with vanilla JS / TS, React, Vue2, Vue3
-- 💬 Prompt errors in an overlay UI and terminal console
+- 💬 Prompt errors in an overlay UI and terminal
 - 🌗 Works both in Vite serve and build mode

 <p align="center">